Fancy2209/Recapturing-The-DeadZone/src/content/docs/core-main.md

 ### Initial Data Exchange & Player Data Loading

 - Early socket communication is focused on retrieving the player's game state.
-- [`onGameReady`](/thelaststand.app/network/network#ongameready) function from Network class is expected to run.
+- [`onGameReady`](/thelaststand/app/network/network#ongameready) function from Network class is expected to run.
-  - The `"gr"` message (game ready) is received from the server:
+  - The `"gr"` message (game ready) should be sent from the socket server:
     - The message contains 5 values: server time, binaries data (XML files from server), and 3 JSON dumps which are cost table data, survivor class table, and login player state.
 The message is allegedly specific to the authenticated player account.
   - The `onNetworkGameDataReceived` from core `Main.as` will be triggered every time the game receives XML files from server.
 This method updates the game's currently loaded XML with the newly received XML.
   - The JSON dumps are parsed and stored in local variables in the `Network` class for later use.
   - Next is loading `PlayerObjects`, `NeighborHistory`, and `Inventory` from BigDB by making request to [API 85](/glossary#api-85).
 A network error (which force disconnects the player) will be raised if the loaded objects are empty or null.
-- When all three objects are loaded successfully, [`onPlayerDataLoaded`](/thelaststand.app/network/network#onplayerdataloaded) is called.
+- When all three objects are loaded successfully, [`onPlayerDataLoaded`](/thelaststand/app/network/network#onplayerdataloaded) is called.
 - `onPlayerDataLoaded`
   - Construct in-game `Survivor` objects.
   - Parses the loaded `PlayerObjects` and initializes internal game state.